Visiting Newberry National Volcanic Monument – Two Day Summer Itinerary

 Please note that this post contains some affiliate links, which means your purchases help to support us and our work, at no extra cost to you.
 Thank you!

-Visting Newberry National Volcanic Monument: two day summer Itinerary
+Visiting Newberry National Volcanic Monument: two day summer Itinerary

 Located approximately 40 minutes south of Bend, Oregon, Newberry National Volcanic Monument features over 54,000 acres of volcanic landscapes and geological wonders.
 The monument is named after the Newberry Volcano, a massive volcano that is over 500,000 years old.
 Within the monument, visitors can explore a wide range of volcanic features, including cinder cones, lava flows, lava tubes, and obsidian flows.
 Visiting Newberry National Volcanic Monument requires a $5 per car day pass, or an annual America the Beautiful pass.